 This is a towering peppermint-lover's dream.
 Clear about 14 square inches of room in your freezer before you begin.

 Make even larger quantities for gifting this easy microwave treat by skipping the jelly-roll pan and covering your counter

 with parchment.
 It'll take longer to harden at room temperature, but you can make large batches without pans or the refrigerator.

 Effortless to pull off?
 Check.
 Tastes better the longer it sits?
 Check.
 Make this beauty up to one day before company arrives.

-Cardamom spice gives this silky custard its holiday flavor.
+Cardamom spice gives this silky custard its delicious flavor.
 Use any berry you wish, adjusting the sugar in the mixture to

 For a formal fête, freeze the custards in elegant wine glasses or brandy snifters.
 For a casual gathering, use small milkshake